creamakerspace/website/content/faq.md

 ### What is "unlimited" machine time?

-Unlimited machine time means there is no machine time usage cost.
+Unlimited machine time means there is no machine time cost.

 Our unlimited machine time is subject to sharing and reasonable usage.
 Expect to take turns as necessary to ensure all members present have comparable levels of access to the equipment.
 Don't expect to have exclusive access to equipment for hours at a time (except for cases like 3D printing where a single print can take several hours).